Tips for Building Plumbing Models for Design and Coordination

 It’s always important to consult a professional plumber together with your architect to create an efficient building layout while preventing errors that could lead to extensive work.
 One of the most important considerations is the proximity of the plumbing equipment room to the kitchen and main bathroom.

 The closer these spaces are to each other, the lower the amount of water piping.
-Plus, the shorter the pipes, the less likely that they’ll run into each other or other structural elements.
+Plus, the shorter the pipes, the less likely it that they’ll run into each other or other structural elements.
 These conflicts increase construction costs because they’ll require additional work during the installation process.
 And this will lead to the usage of more material and labor.

 System efficiency can also be reduced by the addition of ductwork and piping offsets.
 Further, a plumbing system for a facility with long pipe runs will have a huge impact on the budget of the entire team since the plumber will have to coordinate with the electrical and structural team while the architect may be asked to lower the ceiling to accommodate the congested infrastructure in the ceiling space.